Rafael Larco Herrera: Biography

-In 1900, he married Esther Hoyle Castro, with whom he had three children: Rafael Larco Hoyle, Constante Larco Hoyle and Javier Larco Hoyle.
-Rafael Larco Hoyle gained prominence as an archaeologist and a scholar.
+In 1900, he married Esther Hoyle Castro, with whom he had three children: Rafael Larco Hoyle, Constante Larco Hoyle, and Javier Larco Hoyle.
+His son Rafael Larco Hoyle gained prominence as an archaeologist and a scholar.

 Between 1901 and 1922, he oversaw the management of the Chiclin agricultural negotiation, in which he developed a new social program (school for the children of the operators, as well as houses and sanitation for them).

 From the end of the 1910s and throughout the 1920s, he made several trips to the United States and Europe, to study the improvements in the agricultural industry.

 In 1931, he was appointed Minister of Foreign Relations and Acting Minister of Finance, during the National Government Junta chaired by David Samanez Ocampo.
 Larco Herrera succeeded Colonel Ernesto Montagne Markholz as foreign minister.
 In the same year, he acquired the publishing company of the newspaper La Crónica and the magazine Variedades.
 He was president of the board of directors of La Crónica for about 30 years.